sendgrid/docs/content/docs/for-developers/partners/microsoft-azure-2021.md

 ![Azure services menu with the Subscriptions icon highlighted]({{root_url}}/img/sg_azure_portal_home_subscription.png 'Azure subscriptions')

 A new page will load, listing your current subscriptions.
 You can add Twilio SendGrid to an existing Subscription or Select **+Add** to create a new subscription.
-For more information about Subscriptions and billing, see the Azure docs for how to [Create an additional Azure subscription](https://docs.microsoft.com/en-us/azure/cost-management-billing/manage/create-subscription).
+For more information about Subscriptions and billing, see the Azure docs for how to "[Create an additional Azure subscription](https://docs.microsoft.com/en-us/azure/cost-management-billing/manage/create-subscription)."

 For this guide, we will create a new Subscription.